tc39/proposal-ses/README.md

-This document specifies complimentary enhancements to the [old Realms API proposal](https://gist.github.com/dherman/7568885) focused on making lightweight realms that derive from a shared frozen realm.
+This document specifies complimentary enhancements to the [old Realms API proposal](https://gist.github.com/dherman/7568885) focused on making _lightweight realms_ that derive from a shared _immutable root realm_.
 The proposal here is intended to compose well with the remainder of the old `Realm` proposal but is not dependent on any of its elements not re-presented here.
 These proposals each have utility without the other, and so can be proposed separately.
 However, together they have more power than each separately.

-We motivate the frozen Realm API presented here with a variety of examples.
+We motivate the Frozen Realm API presented here with a variety of examples.